Investors fear rushed decision over Barclays top roles

 Barclays and the Bank of England declined to comment.
 The FSA did not immediately respond to a request for comment.

-The second investor also told Barclays that while he would be comfortable if the chairman were an internal candidate, the appointment of the chief executive had to be an external one.
+The second investor also told Barclays that while he would be comfortable if the chairman is an internal candidate, the appointment of the chief executive had to be an external one.

 "It will be much easier for Barclays if they appoint (deputy chairman) Mike Rake as chairman, let Marcus Agius go and then get on with the process of finding a new chief executive officer.